ClemensElflein/openmower.de/content/en/docs/robot-assembly/assemble-the-robot/_index.md

 In order to improve the reception of the GPS antenna, we put a ground plane below it.
 This can be any metal plate, but we are using a PCB with a solid copper layer for this.

-First put the GPS antenna's cable through the large hole of the PCB and then screw the antenna with the ground plane PCB to the 3d printed holder.
+First put the GPS antenna's cable through the large hole of the PCB and then screw the antenna with the ground plane PCB to the 3D-printed holder.
 Roll the rest of the antenna cable up so that it's easy to stow inside the robot.

 Once the antenna is fixed to the holder, you can plug it into the front of your robot (you will need to remove two white plastic cable holders) and fixate it using a screw.